Exsinus/Exsinus/README.md

 # TicTacToe
-- Simple game with UI on swing framework.
+- Simple game with UI on the Swing framework.